top of page

 Steppe Oven building in Spain

-They travelled to Estepa in Spain last summer to take part in a week-long training course in traditional earth building techniques and built a Steppe oven through using skills such as making and working with adobe mix and clay block making.
+They travelled to Estepa in Spain to take part in a week-long training course in traditional earth building techniques and built a Steppe oven through using skills such as making and working with adobe mix and clay block making.

 Colin and John then returned to the UK equipped with the skills and knowledge (and excellent sun tans!) to build a traditional cob pizza/bread oven in our own Rewilding Space in East Hull.
 They were supported by our amazing friends at EBUKI in training up a group of young people in the build in order to pass on the skills they have learnt.